jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   170 YE: Contact was made with peoples from a continent in the east named Lodumpis.
 They called themselves the Uzvu Confederation, a coalition between Orc warlords, Goblin traders and craftsmen, and Ogre manual laborers and soldiers.
 They have brought with them arcane technology superior to the Yargyez but inferior to the Magellians, and claim to be on a divine civilization mission to bring the continent under the ruler of the Uzvu Confederation.
 *   172 YE: A group of high ranking Human officials launched a failed coup against the emperor in Inton.
 It was later uncovered that they were Brannenlads, cultists of Lundazing.
 *   175 YE: In Nightglade, a faction of Lizardfolk launched a rebellion against the Empire.
 They were suppressed with force, undermining the legitimacy of the Empire.
-*   178 YE: In western Helscar, a coalition of Chieftains have agreed to revive forbidden forms of ancestor worship that interfere with transmigration, which the Imperial Cult considers a heresy.
+*   178 YE: In western Helscar, a coalition of Chieftains have agreed to revive forbidden forms of ancestor worship that bind mortal souls, which the Imperial Cult considers a heresy.
 *   178 YE: Philosophical lodges across the continent have joined forces for mutual protection, calling themselves the Philosophers Guild.
 While not promoting outright Archon worship, their questioning opens the door to heresy.
 *   180 YE: The Osti Tribe has openly revived worship of Dreze, the Archon of Endurance, against the will of their fellow Ashfallen Tribes and the Empire.
 *   188 YE: In complete secrecy, a faction operating across Valorgale, Westerwood, and Fair Island is conspiring to overthrow the Yargyez Emperor and install an Elven-ruled empire.